stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

-But our observation was, that the implementation of `hreadTable1` would be exactly the same if we used `Either CSVError` or `Maybe` as our effect type instead of `Validated CSVError`.
+But our observation was, that the implementation of `hreadTable1` would be exactly the same if we used `Either CSVError` or `Maybe` as our effect types instead of `Validated CSVError`.
 So, the next step should be to abstract over the *effect type*.
 We note, that we used applicative syntax (idiom brackets and `pure`) in our implementation, so we will need to write